delta6626/365-days-of-code/README.md

 - Day 249 ✅: Added username search to the browse page, fixed layout issues, and started initial work on user messaging
 - Day 250 ✅: Continued work on messaging, improved styles, and added an info modal explaining suggested profiles
 - Day 251 ✅: Continued backend development for the user messaging feature.
+- Day 252 ✅: Enabled chat creation from the client via a reusable MessageUser component

 ## 📌 Notes